-I am a good public speaker
+I am not a great public speaker.

 Many people fear public speaking.
 Some fear it more than death.
 I do not.
 I have done a fair amount of public speaking over the years.
-As a result, I am good at it.
-Not great – just good.
+As a result, I am good at it—not great—just good.
 I have served as an emcee for many events.
-The more I do it the more comfortable I get when standing up to speak.
+The more I do it, the more comfortable I get when standing up to speak.
 It is becoming a true strength for me.

 Why I wrote this billboard

-You will get better over time
+You will get better over time, perhaps even great.

 How I incorporated this board into my life